Code of Business Conduct and Ethics

-Nordstrom will not permit any retaliation against employees who report possible misconduct, raise a concern regarding a violation of this Code, participate in an investigation or otherwise engage in legally protected activity.
+We do not permit any retaliation of any kind against employees who report possible misconduct, raise a concern regarding a violation of this Code of Conduct, participate in an investigation or otherwise engage in legally protected activity.
 Anyone who retaliates will be subject to disciplinary action, up to and including termination of employment.

-TAKE CARE OF OUR CUSTOMERS AND EMPLOYEE PERSONAL INFORMATION
+WE TAKE CARE OF OUR CUSTOMERS

 Personal information1 includes names, mailing and email addresses, phone numbers, dates of birth, Social Security numbers, prosthesis information, purchase and return information, and cardholder or other account data or Personal Book information or other customer lists.

-- Ensure you capture and record customer information accurately once you have the customer's permission
+- Ensure you capture and record customer information accurately once you have the customer's permission.

-- Use Personal Book in an ethical and appropriate manner; only enter accurate information that is voluntarily given to you by the customer specifically to enter into Personal Book, another preapproved data device or other applications
+- Use Personal Book in an ethical and appropriate manner; only enter accurate information that is voluntarily given to you by the customer specifically to enter into Personal Book, another preapproved data device or other applications.

-- Return all customer information in any format that you have in your possession, should your employment with Nordstrom end for any reason.
-You may not retain or use any customer information you gained while employed at Nordstrom for any purpose
+- Return all customer information in any format that you have in your possession should your employment with Nordstrom end for any reason.
+You may not retain or use any customer information you gained while employed at Nordstrom for any purpose.

 - Report individuals who seem out of place or unfamiliar to Loss Prevention or Building Security

-- Remove printed customer lists, forms or other information obtained directly from our customers, Personal Book, or any other Nordstrom source from the store
+- Remove printed customer lists, forms or other information obtained directly from our customers, Personal Book, or any other Nordstrom source from the store.

-- Download or remove any customer information from Nordstrom applications, salesperson "Apps" or Nordstrom enabled systems
+- Download or remove any customer information from Nordstrom applications, salesperson "Apps" or Nordstrom enabled systems.

 - Share or release any customer information to unauthorized third parties (via social media, vendors, insurance companies, investigators, friends or family members of the customer).